anatoliifrolov/postgres-cxx-client/README.md

 }
 ```
 Some errors might stem from a connection loss.
-Once established a connection can be easily reset without the need to reconfigure it anew.
+Once established, a connection can be easily reset without the need to reconfigure it anew.
 But all the connection state is gone including prepared statements, current schema, etc.
 ```cpp
 void connectReset(Connection& conn) {